 A splashing day out at Deep Sea World

-While the weather may not have you craving more water, our aquarium attractions make a wet day a whole lot more fun.
-North Queensferry’s, Deep Sea World, has the UK’s longest underwater viewing tunnel and is a brilliant way to come face to face with lots of creatures from the deep.
-Lots of different events and talks take place throughout the day – see the seals getting fed, learn about the different animals and get hands on with some creepy crawlies.
+While the weather may not leave you craving more water, everyone will love a trip to North Queensferry’s, Deep Sea World .
+It has the UK’s longest underwater viewing tunnel and it’s a brilliant way to come face to face with loads of creatures from the deep.
+Throughout the day, there are numerous events and talks to give you the chance to learn more about the fascinating creatures that live here.
+The people who look after them are full of knowledge and can normally answer anything you’ve ever wondered about sea life.
+Plus, there’s the chance to see the seals getting fed and to get hands on with creepy crawlies if you fancy it.

-Both attractions are really close to train stations, with Deep Sea World nestled right under the Forth Rail Bridge, a ten-minute walk from North Queensferry station.
+Deep Sea World is nestled right underneath the Forth Rail Bridge, a ten-minute walk from North Queensferry station.

 If any members of the family are football mad, then The Hampden Experience and Scottish Football Museum is sure to be a hit.
 Did you know that it’s home to the biggest collection of national football memorabilia in the world?
 Entry to the museum also includes a tour of the ground.
-Have the little ones live out their football dreams with a visit to the changing rooms before a walk down the tunnel to the pitch.
+Live out football dreams with a visit to the changing rooms before walking down the tunnel to the pitch.
 You can’t visit a football museum and not kick a ball so get your scoring ability measured with a shot on goal at the Hotshots gallery.
 A great attraction for tiring the little ones out!